 One of my favourite stone samples:

 it has such unusual markings.

 Seashore Specimens (viii).
 Our stay at the coast has been most agreeable and our hosts have made us very welcome.
 Their young son, William, takes great delight in assisting me in my quest to discover little treasures along the seashore

 Idris and Cordelia have a small son called William, (though he is generally known as Will).
 He has been very keen to assist me in my searches, and has even started his own little collection of special finds.
 He especially enjoys investigating the little pools that gleam amongst the rocks when the sun is shining.
 He loves to watch sea-creatures in their own habitat and greets every new discovery with whoops of delight

-Will, (in his Sunday best, looking very solemn), and some of his precious finds.
+with some of his precious finds.

-This morning, I showed Will how to make paper boats to sail along the shallow pools of seawater that are formed when the tide goes out.
+This morning, I showed Will how to make paper boats to sail along the shallow pools of seawater that are formed in the sand when the tide goes out.
 We had a race with our boats, but mine sailed along so swiftly, it floated all the way along a narrow channel into the open sea and was lost.

-Will was very concerned that his vessel would suffer the same fate, so I managed to retrieve it before it sailed too far.
+Will was very concerned that his vessel should not suffer the same fate, so I managed to retrieve it before it sailed too far.
 His paper boat was still partially dry, so I turned it upside-down so he could use it as a little basket for collecting seashells and interesting pebbles.

 Will has announced to his mother that he intends to be an explorer when he grows up.
 Cordelia is very amused and has promised him she would buy him a special box for the safekeeping of his treasures.